 received a couple of photos of the wreck, after it had been moved to a

-be passed onto the NTSB.
-The investigator expected a probable cause in 18
+will be passed onto the NTSB.
+The investigator expected a probable

 Bob, 68 years old, had a Tri-Q with a Revmaster.
 He purchased this

-and say exactly what caused the engine roughness, but the FAA guy advised
+out and say exactly what caused the engine roughness, but the FAA guy

-that Revmaster pilots should check the torque on these bolts.
-I don't know
+advised that Revmaster pilots should check the torque on these bolts.

-if they loosened or stripped out.
-I am not familiar with the rRvmasters so
+I don't know if they loosened or stripped out.
+I am not familiar with

-the rows.
-It sounds like the nose gear broke on touchdown then flipped over
+to the rows.
+It sounds like the nose gear broke on touchdown then

-on it's back There was substantial damage to the tailcone and the rear
+flipped over on it's back There was substantial damage to the tailcone

-wing.
-Fire pretty much consumed everything from the instrument panel
+and the rear wing.
+Fire pretty much consumed everything from the

 His son speculated that Bob was knocked unconscious on impact.

 That's the facts as described to me.
-Draw your own conclusions.
+I guess you can draw your own

 Sam Hoskins Q-200